TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 ..  versionadded:: 12.0

+.. container:: table-row

+   Property
-..  confval:: showWebsiteTitle
+         showWebsiteTitle

-    :name: config-showWebsiteTitle
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Default
-    :Default: 1
+         1

+   Description
          The option can be used to specify whether the website title defined in the :ref:`site configuration <t3coreapi:sitehandling>` should be added to the page title (used for the :html:`<title>` tag, for example).

          By default, the website title is added.
 To omit the website title, the option has to be set to `0`.

 ..  index:: config; spamProtectEmailAddresses